noisepy/NoisePy/docs/installation.rst

     $ python S2_stacking.py

 and make sure the scripts all pass successfully.
 Otherwise please report issues on the github page or contact the developers.

+Github repository of *NoisePy* can be found here: https://github.com/mdenolle/NoisePy